akeneo/pim-helpcenter/content/updates/2020-06/2-option-screen-revamp.md

 ![Duplicate action in the `...` menu](../img/new-option-screen.png)

 We felt we could do more to help you ensure data quality and ease your way to a great PX Score... so we are planning new improvements for next month.
-Stay tuned :wink:
+Stay tuned! :wink:

 ::: more
 [Manage simple and multi selects attribute options](../articles/manage-simple-and-multi-selects-attribute-options)